# #

 About JAMA Health Forum: JAMA Health Forum has transitioned from an information channel to an international, peer-reviewed, online, open access journal that addresses health policy and strategies affecting medicine, health and health care.
 The journal publishes original research, evidence-based reports and opinion about national and global health policy; innovative approaches to health care delivery; and health care economics, access, quality, safety, equity and reform.
 Its distribution will be solely digital and all content will be freely available for anyone to read.

-Authors: Kristen H. Shanahan, M.D., M.P.H., of Massachusetts General Hospital in Boston, is the corresponding author.
+Authors: Rajesh T. Gandhi, M.D., of Massachusetts General Hospital and Harvard Medical School in Boston, is the corresponding author.

 Editor’s Note: Please see the article for additional information, including other authors, author contributions and affiliations, conflict of interest and financial disclosures, and funding and support.